redbadger/K6-starter-suite/README.md

 Starter suite for continuous performance testing using K6

 ## Purpose
-This basic starter suite provides the foundations for setting up a continuous performance test pipeline, using GitHub actions.
+This basic starter suite provides the foundations for setting up a continuous performance test pipeline, using K6 and GitHub actions.
 The concepts could equally be applied to other CI tools.

 The suite is a proof of concept only, running a single test against a very basic node & express server on localhost.